-Why Simple Design Works Best in Fundraising
+Why Simple Design Works Best in Donation Letters

-But there’s one question that keeps coming up: “Why are your fundraising letter templates so simply designed?
+But there’s one question that keeps coming up: “Why are your donation letter templates so simply designed?
 We're used to adding more to our appeals than Beezable’s existing options for personalization, custom gift amounts and calls to action.”

 Here’s the short answer: Because we want you to make money.